Försäkringskassan's logo

 Nordkalottens Gränstjanst (granstjanst.se) External link, opens in new window.

-If you live in one country but work in another within the EU/EEA or Switzerland, you are covered by the social insurance legislation of the country where you work.
-This means that you may be entitled to compensation from that country if, for example, you become ill.
+If you live in one country but work in another within the EU/EEA, in Switzerland or in the United Kingdom, you are covered by the social insurance legislation of the country where you work.
+This means that you may be eligible for benefits from that country if, for example, you become ill.

-If you work in Sweden and live in another country within the EU/EEA or Switzerland, you are covered by Swedish legislation and can receive compensation from Försäkringskassan.
-You may also be entitled to a Swedish EU card and certificate E106 (S1) which entitles you to healthcare benefits in your country of residence.
+If you work in Sweden and live in another country within the EU/EEA, in Switzerland or in the United Kingdom, you are covered by Swedish legislation and can get benefits from Försäkringskassan.
+You may also be eligible for a Swedish EHIC (EU-kort) and certificate E106 (S1) which entitles you to healthcare benefits in your country of residence.

 To receive healthcare in Sweden, you need a certificate on the right to healthcare in Sweden.
-You apply for the EU card and the two certificates in the same service on My Pages.
+You apply for the EHIC (EU-kort) and the two certificates in the same service on My Pages.

 Longer processing times